anne-urai/lab_wiki/Practical.md

 Once you get a university laptop (talk to Anne before ordering it, to make sure we get you something useful) request it to switch to ['semi-managed'](https://helpdesk.universiteitleiden.nl/tas/public/ssp/content/serviceflow?unid=2c19d2f22cde4c509ff4958b173a2fba).
 Without doing this, you won't be able to install much software.
 Ask Anne how to best do this.

 ### Funding - PhD
-These are some funding opportunities to check out:
+These are some funding opportunities to check out for coming to Leiden:
 - [CAPES](https://www.iie.org/Programs/CAPES), PhD funding for students from Brazil
 - [ANID](https://anid.cl/), PhD funding for students from Chile
 - [CSC](https://www.universiteitleiden.nl/en/scholarships/sea/csc-leiden-university-scholarship), PhD funding for students from China